-Performance-based awards (weighted 50%): The 2016 performance-based awards are measured based on one metric, relative TSR, as it mirrors the market return of our stockholders and compares our performance to that of our peer group.
-We must achieve an attractive TSR relative to our peer group to deliver a target level award.
+(15%) For external performance metric we used relative TSR, as it mirrors the market return of our stockholders and compares our performance to that of our peer group.
+For those awards based on relative TSR we must achieve an attractive TSR relative to our peer group to deliver a target level award.
 See The Role of the Peer Group under Compensation Overview above for more information concerning our peer group.
-A partial award can be earned on achievement of the metric.